Busy beaver: Open mathematical problems

 Now, this program is simulated by an n-state Turing machine, so if we know S(n) we can decide (in a finite amount of time) whether or not it will ever halt by simply running the machine that many steps.
 And if, after S(n) steps, the machine does not halt, we know that it never will and thus that there are no counterexamples to the given conjecture (i.e., no even numbers that are not the sum of two primes).
 This would prove the conjecture to be true.
+Thus specific values (or upper bounds) for S(n) could be, in theory, used to systematically solve many open problems in mathematics.

-Thus specific values (or upper bounds) for S(n) could be used to systematically solve many open problems in mathematics (in theory).
 However, current results on the busy beaver problem suggest that this will not be practical for two reasons: